 In the Dutch Province of Makkinga, motorists drive around uninhibited by signs instructing them to stop, yield, or merge.
 They don’t have any parking meters to feed, red zones to avoid, or yellow lines to follow.
 Makkinga — as well as some other small towns in Denmark, England, Germany, and Belgium — are participating in […]

 Wired Science follows up a story on which this blog commented several months ago.
 Accidents have dropped by nearly half on a London street where traffic signs, guard rails, and road lines were removed.
-The reason?
-“The drivers slow to gauge the intentions of crossing bicyclists and walkers.
-Negotiations over right-of-way are made through fleeting […]
+Some of the more recent accidents have been head trauma claims.
+“The drivers slow to gauge the intentions of crossing bicyclists […]

 Each of our business relationships affects our work environments in different ways.
 Here, we spotlight individuals who brought their teams from breakdown to breakthrough with the help of our coaching and consulting services.